Introduction

 -Dhani Harrison

-In addition, Paul Hicks meticulously remastered the film’s accompanying Concert for George album, which is also available in Dolby Atmos®, starting today, on digital platforms.
+In addition, Paul Hicks meticulously remastered the film’s accompanying Concert for George album.
+The album is also available in Dolby Atmos®, starting today, on digital platforms.
 (Click here) to listen.
 This award-winning twenty-seven-track album can be ordered in a variety of different formats.
 This includes a 180-gram 4-LP box set, 2-CD/2-DVD, 2-CD/2-Blu-Raypacks, and a 2-CD package.
 For fans of The Beatles and George Harrison, as well as music lovers in general, this is an absolute must-have.
 (Click here) to order.